ksalzke/defer-tag-omnifocus-plugin/README.md

 This method is recommended for more complicated instances e.g. store opening hours which repeat on a weekly basis.

 By creating tasks that meet the criteria described [above](https://github.com/ksalzke/defer-tag-omnifocus-plugin#-tag-scheduling-storage-and-scheduler-tasks) in the necessary project, you can create more complex tag scheduling.
-To assist with this, the plugin includes a 'Show Scheduler Project' action to quickly navigate to the project, and a 'Hide Scheduler Project' action to hide it again once you have finished any edits.
+To assist with this, the plug-in includes a 'Show Scheduler Project' action to quickly navigate to the project, and a 'Hide Scheduler Project' action to hide it again once you have finished any edits.

 Suggestions: